Joint Problems in Learning Multiple Dynamical Systems: Experiments

 In our first simulation, we explore the effectiveness of the proposed methods in synthetic datasets.
 For each choice of $n \in \{2,3,4\}$, we run $50$ trials.
 In each trial, the indicator function $l_i$ for MIP-IF and the original clustering partition for EM Heuristic are randomly initialized.

 Figure \ref{fig:f1-N} illustrates the $F_1$ score of our methods and baselines, with $95\%$ confidence intervals from $50$ trials.
-Different approaches are distinguished by colors: blue for ``FFT-Kmeans'', grey for ``DTW-Kmeans'', red for ``MIP-IF'' and yellow for ``EM Heuristic''.
+Different approaches are distinguished by colors.
 Both solutions proposed yield superior cluster performance considering $n \in \{3,4\}$.
 When $n = 2$, our methods can achieve comparable performance to FFT-Kmeans.
-These experiments on synthetic datasets thus demonstrate the effectiveness of our approach.
+These experiments thus demonstrate the effectiveness of our approach.